K2O7I/SpeechT5Project/README.md

    ++ accelerate 0.26.0
    ++ ffmpeg 4.4.2
    ++ huggingface-hub 0.20.2
+---
 + To run the training:
+1. huggingface-cli login
-1. pip install -r requirements.txt
+2. pip install -r requirements.txt
-2. python3 download.py
+3. python3 download.py
-3. Remenber download: it have the structure:
+4. Remember download path: it has the structure:

    > folder